bbejeck/kafka-streams-in-action/README.md

 To prepare for the interactive queries, you'll need to increase the partitions on the `stock-transactions` topic to two partitions with the following command:
 `<kafka base dir>/bin/kafka-topics.sh --alter --partitions 2 --zookeeper localhost:2181 --topic stock-transactions`

+**_NOTE_**

+The Interactive Query example makes use of the `stock-transactions` topic which is used in previous examples.
+If you go back to any of the earlier examples that use the `stock-transactions` topic, you'll need to delete it topic an create it again.

 The to run the interactive query examples you'll execute 3 commands, each in a separate terminal, from the base directory of the source code install:

 1. `./gradlew runProducerInteractiveQueries` runs the producer sending